1:1 iPad programme at The de Ferrers Academy

 Greg Hughes also served on the Apple Distinguished Educators Advisory Board for EMEIA region (2015 - 2017) and the Apple Regional Training Centre Advisory Board.
-Three of our staff (Emma Brown in Enterprise, Rob Taylor in Maths and Greg Hughes) are amongst the global Showbie Champions.
-We use Showbie extensively as a free tool to collect and mark work on iPad and provide multimedia feedback.
+Three of our staff (Emma Brown in Enterprise, Rob Taylor in Maths and Greg Hughes) were amongst the first global Showbie Champions.
+We use Showbie extensively as a free tool to collect /mark work on iPad and provide multimedia feedback.

-There are now several case studies videos about our use of iPad, made with our Apple Solution Expert partners, Academia:
+There are now several case studies videos about our use of iPad, made with our Apple Solution Expert partners:

 Case Study by Lightspeed about Mobile Device Management:

 You can read more detail in our separate ‘Impact’ sections, but over several years we are already seeing: